Racism in the NYPD? It's a fact.

 The Times’ editor Bill Keller did not return an e-mail message.

-According to documents obtained by NYPD Confidential, McCarthy, who was in civilian clothes, gun visible in his holster, struggled with the Palisades Parkway Police officer who ticketed Kyla, leading the officer to handcuff and arrest Gary, and confiscate Gary’s gun.
-Regina then retrieved it for Gary, leading a second PIP officer to handcuff her.
+According to documents obtained by NYPD Confidential, McCarthy, who was in civilian clothes, gun visible in his holster, struggled with the Palisades Parkway Police officer who ticketed Kyla, leading the officer to handcuff and arrest Garry, and confiscate Garry’s gun.
+Regina then retrieved it for Garry, leading a second PIP officer to handcuff her.
 All three McCarthys have pleaded not guilty.

 Copyright © 2005 Leonard Levitt